 Arachnophobes, look away!
-This article is NOT for you.
+This article is not for you.
 In fact, it's most likely your worst nightmare realized — a spider in a woman's ear?
 Hell to the nope.
-That's some seriously disturbing imagery and if nothing else, a very strong warning about the dangers in outdoor sleeping.
+That's some seriously disturbing imagery and, if nothing else, a very strong warning about the dangers in sleeping outdoors.
 This is why we hate camping.
 Who wants to literally be one with nature?
-No thanks.
+No, thank you.

 Even if you aren't afraid of spiders, the video below is sensitive in nature and will most definitely give you what's commonly referred to as the "heebie-jeebies".
 If you feel like spiders are crawling all over you shortly after watching, we apologize, but, hey!
 We tried warning y'all.
 There's no freakin' clickbait here — what we're describing, in all its disturbing glory, is exactly what you're getting.
 Take a look, and remember, if you're afraid of spiders ...do not watch this.